 - Map the UE location to a geographical area where the PLMN is or is not allowed to operate based on the request from AMF.

 - Support determination of a UE location at a scheduled location time.

--
+- Determine whether to use user plane or control plane for positioning.

+- Support handling of 5GC-MT-LR, 5GC-NI-LR, 5GC-MO-LR and deferred 5GC-MT-LR for periodic or triggered location over a user plane connection between UE and LMF.

+Editor’s Note: LMF functionality of user plan connection handling will be updated according to the protocol stack decision made by CT1 and SA3 groups.